nickneos/djneos_website/_pages/home.md

 header:
   image: /assets/images/dj_neos_banner_crop.jpg
 excerpt: >
-  Melbourne based DJ available for hire.
+  Melbourne based DJ providing services for weddings, corporate events, birthday parties, and all special occasions.
-  Whether it's a wedding, corporate event, birthday, or any special occasion, DJ Neos is ready to bring the party to your next event!
+  As an "open format" DJ, I can seamlessly transition across genres including hip-hop, rock anthems, pop hits, electronic vibes and more to create the perfect atmosphere for your event!
+  Ready to craft an epic party vibe?
+Get in touch for a free quote and let's make it happen!
 feature_row:
   - image_path: /assets/images/feature_6.jpg
     alt: "about"
     # title: "About Me"
-    excerpt: "Find out more about my services"
+    excerpt: "Find out more about me"
     url: "/about/"
     btn_label: "About"
     btn_class: "btn--primary"